StasyanOi/face-inpainting/README.md

 # face-inpainting

-This project proves functionality to train and use a system of neural nets to inpaint faces
+This project provides functionality to train and use a system of neural networks (GANN) to inpaint faces.

 To set up the environment run setup.sh